awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-script.md

-# Amazon FreeRTOS Qualification Check Script<a name="afq-script"></a>
+# FreeRTOS Qualification Check Script<a name="afq-script"></a>

-After you have ported Amazon FreeRTOS, tested your ports, and gathered the other qualification items, run a qualification check script before you submit\.
+After you have ported FreeRTOS, tested your ports, and gathered the other qualification items, run a qualification check script before you submit\.

 For instructions on running the script, see the script's README file on [GitHub](https://github.com/aws/amazon-freertos/tree/master/tools/checks/afqp/afqp_check)\.